120 hp per litre, naturally aspirated M60B44 engine on the street

 The best option: Ultra rare M60B40 model year 1992 manifold with proper velocity stacks for maximum air flow.

-The second best option: M62B44 Nonvanos intake.
+The second best option: M62B44 Non-Vanos (NV) intake.
 Note the pipe in the middle for distributing blowby gasses more evenly to all cylinders.
 You can read more information about Crankcase ventilation design fault from the other blog article.

 There are four hypothesis, why BMW quit developing 1992 version of the manifold so soon: